polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 title: Framework for Runtime Aggregation of Modularised Entities
 ---

-The Framework for Runtime Aggregation of Modularised Entities (FRAME) is a collection of prebuilt pallets and support libraries which simplify development of a Substrate runtime.
+The Framework for Runtime Aggregation of Modularised Entities (FRAME) is a set of modules (called pallets) and support libraries that simplify runtime development.
+Pallets are individual modules within FRAME that host domain-specific logic.

+FRAME provides some helper modules to interact with Substrate Primitives.
+Parity develops and maintains a set of these, but they can come from the community as well.

 ## Overview